 Deveny opened the The 2010 Global Atheist Convention Melbourne, Australia with Richard Dawkins, Peter Singer, Philip Adams, Dan Barker and PZ Myers.
 Her Melbourne International Comedy Festival one woman show God Is Bullshit; That’s The Good News sold out in 2010 and 2011.
 She returned as a headline performer for the 2012 Global Atheist Convention Gala Dinner.

-Raised in Reservoir and currently living in The People’s Republic Of Moreland she is the mother to three little boys aged 11, 12 and 15.
-She lives in an atheist kibbutz with her partner, gay husband, various housemates and sons.
+Dev was raised in Reservoir and has been living in The People’s Republic Of Moreland since 1995 and is mother to three little boys aged 15, 16 and 19.
+She lives in The Atheist Kibbutz with her partner, various housemates and sons.
 Living in an all male household makes her want a tee-shirt that says “Where Have You Looked?”